ViktorC/PararealML/README.md

 The hypotheses of the project are that:
 * an ML model can be trained and used as the course operator _G_
-* for a given level of accuracy, the trained ML model can outperform a traditional operator for some problems
+* for a given level of accuracy, the trained ML model can outperform a traditional operator in terms of wall clock time for some problems
-* for a given number of CPU (and GPU) cores, the ML accelerated parareal framework outperforms a traditional parallel solver for some problems
+* for a given number of CPU (and GPU) cores, the ML accelerated parareal framework outperforms a traditional parallel solver in terms of wall clock time for some problems

 The original project proposal: [link](https://www.wiki.ed.ac.uk/pages/viewpage.action?spaceKey=hpcdis&title=Parallel-in-time+methods+with+ML)